moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### Mammalian adaptations:

 One such mutation is PB2 E267K which is associated with mammalian host adaption.
-PB2 E267K- as well as a different amino acid substitution in teh same position, E627V- are present in 14% of nonhuman mammal infections.
+PB2 E267K- as well as a different amino acid substitution in the same position, E627V- are present in 14% of nonhuman mammal infections.
 PB2 E267K is also present in wild birds, domestic birds, and a single sapmpled backyard bird infection.

 This view filters for samples containing the PB2 267K mutation, colored by domestic status (Wild Bird, Domestic Bird, Backyard Bird, or Nonhuman Mammal).
 The muatation is present throughout the phylogeny and in samples from 10 states and one Canadian province, indiciating that this mutation has arisen independently multiple times during this outbreak.